 The Missoula County Courthouse, 200 West Broadway, Missoula, MT, 59802, was completed in 1910.
 Its south foyer is graced by a series of eight murals painted by famed western artist Edgar S. Paxson between 1912 and 1914.
 An addition to the Courthouse was completed in 1966.

-Missoula County is governed by three Commissioners, each elected to staggered six-year terms.
-The current Commissioners are Nicole "Cola" Rowley, Josh Slotnick and David Strohmaier.
+Missoula County is governed by three commissioners, each elected to staggered six-year terms.
+The current Commissioners are David Strohmaier, Josh Slotnick and Juanita Vero.
 For more information about the commission, please visit their homepage.

 There are nearly 30 departments within Missoula County, eight of which are under the leadership of elected officials, while others are supervised by department heads and/or officers.
 The organization chart below demonstrates the far reach of our work.